Disclaimer: this post contains affiliate links. When you make a purchase through these links, I receive a commission at no extra cost to you.

 The Best Way to Learn Spanish

-Spanish is one of the most commonly spoken languages in the world.
+Spanish is one of the most commonly spoken (and also one of the easiest for native English speakers) languages in the world.
 Not only is it an official language of 20 countries around the world, but it’s generally the first foreign language that us native English speakers try to learn…mostly because it’s such a common language.
 That being said, there are plenty of people on the search for the best way to learn Spanish.

 And, unfortunately, every paid product out there will tell you that they’re the best way to learn Spanish, and they’ll talk about all of these well-known labels that they’ve been featured on to prove that this is absolutely, 100% true.
 But for a lot of us, it’s not true.
-There are tons of options out there, and it can be really overwhelming.
+There are tons of options out there, many of which are totally free, and it can be really overwhelming.
 Trust me, I know; I’ve been at this thing for years.